DataONEorg/d1_python/d1_mn_generic/doc/setup-migrate.rst

 Roll back to GMN v1
 ~~~~~~~~~~~~~~~~~~~

-If there are any issues with GMN v2 or the migration procedure, please contact
-us for assistance.
-While the issues are being resolved, the following procedure
-will roll back to v1.
+If there are any issues with GMN v2 or the migration procedure, please contact us for assistance.
+While the issues are being resolved, the following procedure will roll back to v1.

+This procedure should not be performed after any new objects have been added to v2, as they will become unavailable in v1.

 Switch the GMN version served by Apache to v1::